 Telling time in Space

-How can spacemen, traveling through space, measure time in a meaningful way?
+How could spacemen traveling through space measure time in a meaningful way?

 It’s not as simple as it sounds.

-On Earth, we initially established our years, days, minutes and second between the Earth’s rotation around the sun.
-It’s not quite accurate, which explains leap year every four years, but it does well enough to get by.
+On Earth, we initially established our years, days, minutes, and second between the Earth’s rotation around the sun.
+It’s not quite accurate, which explains our leap year every four years, but it does well enough to get by.